Préférez-vous toujours consulter ce site en anglais ?

 Did You Know?

-Pollinator gardens with a variety of plant types not only attract more types of pollinators but also bloom throughout the seasons, providing food sources from early spring to late fall.
+Gardens with a variety of plant types not only attract a greater variety of pollinators but also bloom throughout the seasons, providing food sources from early spring to late fall.

 More Less